daniellecrobinson/mini-wow-pdx/mini-wow-pdx-schedule.md

 7-7:15 break

 7:15-8:30 GitHub as a collaborative platform.
-Let's get everyone on GitHub - basic account making and GitHub tour for people unfamiliar with it. ** Hannah Kane? **
+Let's get everyone on GitHub - basic account making and GitHub tour for people unfamiliar with it. **Hannah Kane, Danielle Robinson, and Stephanie Wright**

 8:30 - some people go to a bar :)

-**Saturday @ OHSU 9:30 AM-4PM southwaterfront campus CLSB
+**Saturday @ OHSU 9:30 AM-4PM southwaterfront campus CLSB 3A001

 Breakfast Recommendations: [Portland State Saturday Farmers Market](http://www.portlandfarmersmarket.org/our-markets/psu/) it opens at 8:30 am, and contains all the wonders of the world.
 We recommend Verde Cucina and Pine State Biscuits.

 9:00 We will be there, you can hang out and drink coffee.

 9:30 Sessions start

 Open Canvas - create a coherent strategy, including channels for contribution **Daniela Saderi**

    Roadmapping - plan your project schedule and priorities **Danielle Robinson**